 1. Expand Your Trucking Fleet

-Per research from the American Transportation Research Institute, trucking companies with large fleets typically earn a greater return on their investment.
+Typically, trucking companies with large fleets earn a greater return on their investment.

-In addition to saving on the cost of shipping per mile, larger companies can also save on expenses such as:
+In addition to saving on the cost of shipping per mile, larger companies can save on these expenses:

 - Commercial Vehicles and Semi Trucks

 If you currently have a limited number of trucks, you may find yourself having to turn down jobs.
 If you have to turn down clients, this will hurt your business’s overall bottom line.

 By expanding your fleet, you can take on more jobs, which will increase your business revenues.
 Developing your fleet is essential for successfully positioning yourself in this competitive industry.